willfurnass/sheffield_hpc/referenceinfo/imports/stanage/blurb.rst

 Stanage is the University's newest HPC system.
 It is well suited to a variety of research workloads, including large jobs or jobs requiring GPUs.
-It is intended to replace the ShARC HPC system, but is much larger.
+It is intended to be the logical successor to the ShARC HPC system, but is much larger.

 Stanage has a similar number of worker nodes (176) to the existing ShARC cluster but these have more CPU cores (64 per node for a total ~12032 cores!), with a standard memory size of 256 GB.